Njisanes9/CapaCiti---Python/README.md

 # Invalid Data

 Invalid data are outside the valid range for a given attribute.
 An invalid value violates a business rule instead of having an incorrect data type.
 As much, you haveto understand the context of system to determine whether or not a value is invalid.

+# Nonparametric Data

+Nonparametric data is a data collected from categorical variables.
+Sometimes the categories indicate differantiation, and sometimes they have a rank order associated with them.

+# Data Outliers

+A data outlier is a value that differs signficantly from other observations in a dataset.
+With outliers, you need to understand why they exist and whether they are valid in the context of your analysis.

+# Specification Mismatch

+A specification describes the target value for a component.
+A specification mismatch occurs when an individual component's characteristics are beyond the range of acceptable values.
+In manufacturing, a specification's tolerance is crucial to maintaining quality.
+When data is invalid, it has values that fall outiside a given range.
+On the other hand, a specification mismatch occurs when does not conform to its destination data type.
+For example, you might be loading data from a file into a database.
+If the destination column is numeric and you have text data, you'll end up with a specification mismatch.
+To solve this mismatch, you must validate that the inbound data consistently maps to its target data type.

+# Data Type Validation

+Data type validation ensures that values in a dataset have a consistent data type.
+Programming languages, including python, SQL and R, all have data type validations.
+Use these functions to validate the data type for each column in a data file before attempting a database load.
+It's in your best interest to detect and remediate data type issues as early as possible to ensure data is ready for analysis.

+# DATA MANIPULATION TECHNIQUES

+# Recording Data

+Recording data is a technique you can use to map original values for a variable into new values to facilitate analysis.
+Recording groups data into multiple categories, creating a categorical variable.
+A categorical variable is either nominal or ordinal.
+Nominal variables are variable with two or more categories  where there is no natural order of categories.
+Ordinal variables are categories with an inherent rank.

+# Derived Variables

+A derived variable is new variable resulting from a calculation on an existing variable.
+A derived variable does not have to be categorical.

+# Data Merge

+A data merge uses a common variable to combine multiple databasets with diffent structures into a single dataset.
+Merging data improves data quality by adding new varibales to your existing data.
+Additional variables make for a richer dataset, which positevly impacts the quality of your analysis.
+ETL processes commonly append data while tranforming data for use in analytical environments.

+# Data Blending